Pauline Ramart: Biography

-She was the chair of organic chemistry at the Faculty of Sciences in Paris from 1944 to until her death in 1953.
+She was the chair of organic chemistry at the Faculty of Sciences in Paris from 1944 until her death in 1953.
 She played a major role in advocating women's right to vote during her office as the vice-president of the National Education section of the Provisional Consultative Assembly, France.

 For her contributions to science, she received several awards and recognition including the France’s Legion of Honor, and the Ellen H. Richards Research Prize from the American Association of University Women.

 She died in Paris on 17 March 1953.